CodersSquad/ap-labs/labs/c-generic-sort/README.md

 --------------------
 1. Don't forget to sync first with the base [master](https://github.com/CodersSquad/ap-labs) branch.
 2. Push your code to your personal fork.
-3. Use the  `generic_merge_sort.c` file for your code.
+3. You can only edit the `genericsort.c`, `quicksort.c` and `mergesort.c` files
+4. Don't modify the `mergesort` and `quicksort` functions parameters
-4. Have fun and don't forget the following section.
+5. Have fun and don't forget the following section.

 Test Suite
 ----------